Introduction to Decision Tree in Data Mining

 - Ease of Understanding: The way the decision tree is portrayed in its graphical forms makes it easy to understand for a person with a non-analytical background.
-Especially for people in leadership who want to look at which features are important just by a glance at the decision tree can bring out their hypothesis.
+Especially for people in leadership who want to look at which features are important, just a glance at the decision tree can bring out their hypothesis.

-- There is very little human intervention during the data preparation stage and as a result of that time consumed during data, cleaning is lessened.
+- There is very little human intervention during the data preparation stage, and as a result of that time consumed during data, cleaning is lessened.

 - Decision Tree is capable of handling categorical as well as numerical variables and also cater to multi-class classification problems as well.